| ARCHIVE_WRITE_DISK(3) | Library Functions Manual | ARCHIVE_WRITE_DISK(3) |

 files outside of the current directory.
 The default is not to perform

-is specified together with this option, the library will remove any intermediate symlinks it finds and return an error only if such symlink could not be removed.
-ARCHIVE_EXTRACT_SPARSE
+this check.
+If ARCHIVE_EXTRACT_UNLINKis specified together with this option, the library will remove any intermediate symlinks it finds and return an error only if such symlink could not be removed.

 - Scan data for blocks of NUL bytes and try to recreate them with holes.
 This results in sparse files, independent of whether the archive format supports or uses them.